Inseparable local uniformization: On schemes over valuation rings

 \subsection{Birational fibers}

 First we recall some definitions and results from \cite[\S3.2]{temst}.
 For any field $K$ by $\bfP_K$ we denote the Riemann-Zariski space of $K$.
 Its points are valuation rings of $K$.
 If $X$ and $Y$ are two subsets in $K$ and $\gtZ$ is a subset of $\bfP_K$ then by $\gtZ\{X\}\{\{Y\}\}$ we denote the subset of $\gtZ$ which consists of elements $\calO\in\gtZ$ such that $X\subset\calO$ and $Y\subset m_\calO$.
-In other words, $\gtZ\{X\}\{\{Y\}\}$ is cut off from $\gtZ$ by the inequalities $|X|\le 1$ and $|Y|<1$.
-The Zariski topology on $\bfP_K$ is defined by non-strict inequalities, and the constructible topology is defined by the inequalities of both types, i.e. the basis of the usual topology is formed by the sets $\bfP_K\{f_1\. f_n\}$, and the basis of the constructible topology is formed by the sets $\bfP_K\{f_1\. f_n\}\{\{g_1\. g_m\}\}$.
+In other words, $\gtZ\{X\}\{\{Y\}\}$ is cut off from $\gtZ$ by the inequalities $|x|\le 1$ and $|y|<1$ with $x\in X, y\in Y$.
+The Zariski topology on $\gtZ$ is defined by non-strict inequalities, and the constructible topology on $\gtZ$ is defined by the inequalities of both types, i.e. the basis of the Zariski topology is formed by the sets $\gtZ\{f_1\. f_n\}$, and the basis of the constructible topology is formed by the sets $\gtZ\{f_1\. f_n\}\{\{g_1\. g_m\}\}$.
 Zariski topology is the default one, so each time we will use the constructible topology it will be said explicitly.
-It is well known that the sets $\bfP_K\{X\}\{\{Y\}\}$ are compact in the constructible topology (for example, one can use the arguments from \cite[3.2.1]{temst} or \cite[5.3.6]{ct}), hence they are quasi-compact in the weaker Zariski topology.
-A valuation ring $\calO\in\bfP_K$ generalizes $\calO'\in\bfP_K$ (in Zariski topology) if and only if $\calO'\subset\calO$.
+It is well known that the sets $\gtZ=\bfP_K\{X\}\{\{Y\}\}$ are compact in the constructible topology (for example, one can use the arguments from \cite[3.2.1]{temst} or \cite[5.3.6]{ct}), hence they are quasi-compact in the weaker Zariski topology.

+Assume, now, that $\gtZ=\bfP_K\{X\}\{\{Y\}\}$ and let us make a few more simple remarks on the constructible topology.
+(All what we will say holds, more generally, for arbitrary spectral topological spaces.)
+A subset $S\subset\gtZ $ is called {\em constructible} if $S=\cup_{i=1}^n\gtZ\{X_i\}\{\{Y_i\}\}$ with finite sets $X_i,Y_i\subset K$.
+The family of constructible sets is closed under taking finite unions, finite intersections and complements (the latter follows from the observation that $\gtZ=\gtZ\{f\}\coprod\gtZ\{\{f^{-1}\}\}$ for any $f\in K^\times$).
+Arbitrary intersections (resp. unions) of constructible sets are called {\em pro-constructible} (resp. {\em ind-constructible}).
+Note that a set is pro-constructible (resp. ind-constructible) if and only if it is compact (resp. open) in the constructible topology, so we will use these notions to avoid mentioning the constructible topology.
+Note also that a Zariski open set is quasi-compact if and only if it is constructible, and any pro-constructible set is quasi-compact in the Zariski topology.